swcarpentry/DEPRECATED-boot-camps/testing/Writing.md

     except ValueError:
         assert True

 This is like catching a runtime error.
 If an exception is raised then our test passes (`assert True`), else if no exception is raised, it fails.
-Alternatively, we can use `assert_raises` from `nose`,
+Alternatively, we can use `assert_raises` from `nose.tools`,

     from nose.tools import assert_raises